-This curriculum was developed by a sub committee of the Specialty Advisory Committee for Nuclear Medicine under the direction of the Joint Royal Colleges of Physicians Training Board (JRCPTB).
-It replaces the previous version of the curriculum dated May 2007, with changes to ensure the curriculum meets GMC's standards for Curricula and Assessment, and to incorporate revisions to the content and delivery of the training programme.
-Major changes from the previous curriculum include the incorporation of leadership, health inequalities and common competencies.
+This curriculum was developed by a subcommittee of the Specialty Advisory Committee for Nuclear Medicine under the direction of the Joint Royal Colleges of Physicians Training Board (JRCPTB).
+It replaces the previous version of the curriculum dated August 2010.
+Changes to the curriculum were recommended after wide consultation with cross-specialty stakeholders, Deaneries, patient representatives, the Royal Colleges of Physicians, of Radiologists and of Clinical Oncologists, the Specialist Society of Nuclear Medicine (British Nuclear Medicine Society - BNMS), trainees, and trainers.

-The majority of the SAC members are teachers, trainers and trainees in the specialty, as well as representatives from the Royal College of Radiologists.
+The majority of the SAC members are teachers, trainers and trainees in the specialty the committee includes representatives from the Royal College of Radiologists.